 Ship along an elevator in Thunder Bay harbour in mid-December.

 The James Whalen is a tugboat that was built in 1905 and is now tied up on the walkway int Kaministiquia Riverfront Heritage Park near downtown Fort William.
 (HDR image)

 The Thunder Bay Community Auditorium is the home to the Thunder Bay Symphony and also hosts many concerts and other community events.
 (HDR image in black and white)

 The evening sun creates interesting patterns in the walkway over the railroad tracks in Westfort.
 (HDR image)

 I took this photo when canoeing on the Kaministiquia River on a July evening.
+More recent images of grain elevators and ships can be seen at "Images of Thunder Bay 2" photo gallery on this website.
 (HDR image)

 The Swing Bridge over the Kaministiquia River seen from underneath.
 (HDR image)

 An August sunrise makes a siluette of the Swing Bridge over the Kaministiquia River.

 Pilings from an old dock on the south side of the Kaministiqua River in Thunder Bay.
 (HDR image)